tnordloh/testing_your_legacy/README.md

 You can then go to the production site, and take a look for yourself, to see if this visit always results in a redirect, and modify the test accordingly.
 Also, you can look at the content of the page, and modify this test to be aware of that content, perhaps by adding an 'assert_content :index', or whatever is appropriate.
 And you might decide that the name itself is misleading, and decide to change that.

+After the test is cleaned up, it may look more like this:

 test "visit home url, ensure it redirects to login" do skip
   #this url was visited 1647 times